opencalifornia/disclosure-backend/README.md

   * If ```brew install libssl``` does not work don't worry about it.
   * When prompted for a password, remember it because you'll need it.

+  Linux/Ubuntu:
+    `sudo apt-get install graphviz`

+    MySQL comes installed on the OS by default for versions 12.04 and later.
+Be sure the service is running: `sudo service mysql start` before troubleshooting.

+    _To install MySQL:_
+      `sudo apt-get install mysql-server`

 5. Install project requirements with:
    ```
    pip install -r requirements.txt